SolarNetwork/solarnetwork.github.com/news/_posts/2022-03-14-spring-back.md

 <sup>†</sup> Switching date libraries sounds trivial, but turns out to be one of the more
 complicated changes to pull off.
-Dates are central to most of the data SolarNetwork processes, so this touched nearly every corner of the code, making the effort to port everything was quite large.
+Dates are central to most of the data SolarNetwork processes, so this touched nearly every corner of the code, making the effort to port everything quite large.
 On top of that, there were many cases where the handling of dates differed between the libraries, resulting in different behaviour that needed to be addressed to avoid breaking/incompatible changes in the SolarNetwork API.